seaneshbaugh/portfolio/README.md

 ## Troubleshooting

-#### `Node Sass could not find a binding for your current environment: Linux 64-bit with Node.js 10.x`
+#### `Node Sass could not find a binding for your current environment: Linux 64-bit with Node.js 12.x`

+or

+#### `Module build failed: ModuleBuildError: Module build failed: Error: Node Sass does not yet support your current environment: Linux 64-bit with Unsupported runtime (72)`

 If you update `/package.json` and run `yarn install` on the host machine it will overwrite the contents of `/node_modules` and in the process will rebuild Node Sass for the host machine.
 If the host machine is not the same OS as the Docker container you will see this error.
-This can be fixed by running `docker-compose run --rm web yarn install --force` and then restarting the `web` container.
+This can be fixed by running `docker-compose run --rm web yarn install --force` and then restarting the `web` and `webpacker` containers.

 #### `no space left on device`